 Notes receivable from participants represent participant loans that are recorded at their unpaid principal balance plus any accrued but unpaid interest.
 Interest income on notes receivable from participants is recorded when it is earned.
 Related fees are recorded as administrative expenses and are expensed when they are incurred.
-If a participant ceases to make loan repayments and the provisions of the plan document deems the participant loan to be a distribution, the participant loan balance is reduced and a benefit payment is recorded.
+If a participant ceases to make loan repayments and the provisions of the Plan document deem the participant loan to be a distribution, the participant loan balance is reduced and a benefit payment is recorded.
+No allowance for credit losses has been recorded as of December 31, 2019 and 2018.

-Recently Issued or Newly Adopted Accounting Standards
+Recently Issued Accounting Standards